Brodski/resume/resume.md

   - Reworked the website that ultimately improved customer interaction by 61%.
   - Collaborate with designers, marketing, SEO, and content teams, ensuring alignment to meet and exceed business objectives.
   - Provided guidance and support to new employees and interns, facilitating their success, onboarding and integration into the organization.
-  - Associate Developer was my job title at first, final job title was Senior Developer.
+  - Began as an Associate Developer, ended as Senior Developer.

-- **Platform Infrastructure Integration / Automation Engineer**, Charter Communications *Dec 2018 - Oct 2019*
+- **Platform Infrastructure Integration / Automation Engineer**, at Charter Communications *Dec 2018 - Oct 2019*
   - Part of a DevOps/SRE team, contributing to deployment processes and quality assurance.
   - Routinely accessed virtual machines (VMs) via SSH to execute and develop various scripts.
 Used command-line tools to navigate the internal file system of the VMs to locate log files, view, filter, and analyze logs for troubleshooting and performance monitoring.